The hidden role of a religious lobbying group in Ohio’s education ‘backpack bill’

 In the email sent on Feb.
 8, 2022, McClain’s then-aide says she submitted the document “for your review” and asks they let her know if “there are any additional thoughts or comments I can pass along to LSC” — the nonpartisan Legislative Services Commission that assists lawmakers with the technical drafting of legislation.

-“Thanks for forwarding this,” responded CCV-affiliated Ohio Christian Education Network Executive Director Troy Mclintosh the next day.
+“Thanks for forwarding this,” responded CCV-affiliated Ohio Christian Education Network Executive Director Troy McIntosh the next day.
 “I think this accurately reflects the discussion we had.”

 CCV’s guidance didn’t end there.

-Note: An earlier version of this article misstated Rep. Plummer’s first name.